Novatus Rugambwa

-Novatus Rugambwa (born 8 October 1957) is a Tanzanian prelate of the Roman Catholic Church and diplomat of the Holy See.
+Novatus Rugambwa (8 October 1957 – 16 September 2025) was a Tanzanian prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1991 until he retired for health reasons in 2024.
+From 2010 until his death he held the titles of nuncio and archbishop.

 Biography

-Novatus Rugambwa was born on 8 October 1957, in Bukoba, Tanzania, and was ordained a priest on 6 July 1986, for the Diocese of Bukoba.
-He holds a degree in canon law.
-In 1987 he was admitted to the Pontifical Ecclesiastical Academy to study diplomacy.
+Early years

+Novatus Rugambwa was born on 8 October 1957, in Bukoba, Tanganyika Territory, the second child of Benedict and Leocadia Rwechungura.
+He studied at Nyakatare Catholic Primary School in Bukoba from 1964 to 1968 and then at the Preparatory Seminary of Rutabo until 1971.
+He continued at St. Mary Minor Seminary in Rubya from 1972 to 1975 and at Itaga Minor Seminary in Tabora from 1976 to 1977.
+He then spent a year fulfilling the military service required of high school graduates.
+He studied philosophy from 1979 to 1981 at Ntungamo Regional Major Seminary and then earned his bachelor's degree in theology from the Pontifical Urban University in Rome from 1982 to 1984.
+He taught at St. Mary Seminary in Rubya for two years while assisting with pastoral work at Nshamba Parish.
+On 5 January 1986 he was ordained a deacon.
+He was ordained a priest on 6 July 1986 for the Diocese of Bukoba, and then served for a year as assistant priest of Nshamba Parish.
+From 1987 to 1991 he prepared for a diplomatic career at the Pontifical Ecclesiastical Academy while also earning a doctorate in canon law at the Pontifical Urban University.

+Diplomatic career

-Rugambwa entered the diplomatic service of the Holy See on 1 July 1991, and served in the pontifical diplomatic missions in Panama, Republic of Congo, Pakistan, New Zealand and Indonesia.
+Rugambwa entered the diplomatic service of the Holy See on 1 July 1991, and served in the pontifical diplomatic missions in Panama (1991–94), Republic of Congo (1994–97), Pakistan (1997–2000), New Zealand (2000–04), and Indonesia (2004–07).
 He was named undersecretary of the Pontifical Council for the Pastoral Care of Migrants and Itinerants on 28 June 2007.

-On 6 February 2010 he was named Titular Archbishop of Tagaria and apostolic nuncio to São Tomé and Príncipe.
-He was named apostolic nuncio to Angola on 20 February 2010 as well.
-His episcopal consecration took place on 18 March 2010; Cardinal Tarcisio Bertone was the principal consecrator, with bishops Pier Giorgio Micchiardi and Nestorius Timanywa, as principal co-consecrators.
+On 6 February 2010 he was named titular Archbishop of Tagaria and Apostolic Nuncio to São Tomé and Príncipe.
+He was named Apostolic Nuncio to Angola on 20 February 2010 as well.
+His episcopal consecration took place on 18 March 2010; Cardinal Tarcisio Bertone was the principal consecrator, with Bishops Pier Giorgio Micchiardi and Nestorius Timanywa as principal co-consecrators.

-Pope Francis named him nuncio to Honduras on 5 March 2015.
+Pope Francis named him Apostolic Nuncio to Honduras on 5 March 2015.

-On 29 March 2019, Pope Francis named Rugambwa apostolic nuncio to New Zealand and apostolic delegate to the countries of the Pacific Ocean.
+On 29 March 2019, Pope Francis named Rugambwa Apostolic Nuncio to New Zealand and Apostolic Delegate to the countries of the Pacific Ocean.
 On 25 May the responsibilities of Apostolic Nuncio to Fiji and to Palau were assigned to him.
 On 30 November he was given additional responsibility as Apostolic Nuncio to the Marshall Islands, Kiribati, Nauru, and Tonga.
 On 17 April 2020, he was named Apostolic Nuncio to Samoa as well.
 On 2 February 2021, Rugambwa was appointed Apostolic Nuncio to the Cook Islands, a post that had been vacant since 2018, and on 30 March to Micronesia.